 Invitation and Participation*

 Directors, scriptwriters, producers of the films selected for participation in the competition and non-competition programmes are invited as Festival participants.
 NGO Docudays covers their hotel accommodation and travel expenses.
 No per diem is paid.

 The organisers can prepare and give to television stations special reels of selected films up to three minutes in length (using the projection copies that have been sent in).
 The organisers can also use film fragments of up to one minute in length to create a Festival announcement aimed for the media and to demonstrate them before film screenings.
 The Festival has the right to use sequences from the film, up to a total length of 3 minutes, for the purpose of its popularisation.
 The organisers provide free-of-charge placement of ads and information about the films that participate in the Festival programme and about the partner organisations of the Festival.

 Access for the press

 The organisers ask to send the film copies with watermarks in order to create a special video library for press and media representatives for the purpose of proper promotion of festival events and films.

 The Travelling Festival

-The films can be used by the organizers (Non-Government Оrganization “Docudays”, Ukrainian Helsinki Human Rights Union, Charity Organization “Charity and Health Fund”, Centre for Contemporary Information Technology and Visual Arts) in their work related to the implementation of the purposes and objectives of their organizations—strictly for educational, not commercial reasons, and with prior consent of the rights holders.
+The films can be used by the organisers (Non-Government Оrganization “Docudays”, Ukrainian Helsinki Human Rights Union, Charity Organization “Charity and Health Fund”, and Centre for Contemporary Information Technology and Visual Arts) in their work related to the implementation of the purposes and objectives of their organisations—strictly for educational, not commercial reasons, and with prior consent of the rights holders.

 Any issue not provided for in the Regulations is to be considered directly by the Executive Director of NGO Docudays and the Executive Management Board (advisory body) in accordance with the procedures for holding international festivals.
 A filled-in and signed application form submitted to the Selection Council confirms that the applicant agrees with the conditions stated in the Regulations.